MicrosoftDocs/azure-devops-docs/docs/test/share-steps-between-test-cases.md

 ![Run the query to find shared steps](media/shared-steps/shared-step-query.png)
 ::: moniker-end

-## When you run a test with shared steps
+## Mark shared steps when running a test
 ::: moniker range=">=azure-devops-2020"

 When you [run a test](run-manual-tests.md), you can either mark the whole shared sequence as passed or failed, or mark each step separately: